-This section provides background material that is required for the remainder of the paper.
-To begin, health information exchange (HIE) concepts are introduced and placed into context that includes their usage with health information technology systems (HITs).
-Using this as a basis, the challenges for HIE architectures are identified and briefly reviewed.
-To complete the discussion, FHIR concepts are introduced and explained.
+This section provides background material that is required for the remainder of the chapter.
+To begin, health information exchange concepts are introduced and placed into context that includes their usage with other health information systems (HISs).
+Using this as a basis, the challenges facing health information exchanged are identified and briefly reviewed.